coverclock/com-diag-cesium/README.md

 to bring it out of power-save mode and check the display to see what my clocks are doing.

+Recently I've installed Lady Heather, a GPS monitoring tool (see link below), on this system.
+Now my .profile script brings up a second window running Lady Heather on a USB GPS device at /dev/ttyUSB0 (I'm using a NaviStar GR-701W).

 ## Photographs

 <https://www.flickr.com/photos/johnlsloan/albums/72157691467251400>